maggiesleepy/ici_template/README.md

 5.  **Adjusted R-squared:**
     The adjusted R-squared of this model is 0.6541, which means that the dependent variable is yet to be fully explained.
 It shows that there is still room for improvement.

 After seeing this result, we realized that we didn’t take lag periods into account, so we further conducted the 2016 housing price lagged regression model to see if the resulting adjusted R-squared would be better.
+We put in the housing price of 2015 as the lagged term.

 2016 housing price lagged regression model: